Updated: April 8, 2026

 Expansion of Óbidos

-The beautiful ornate Church of Santa Maria was where the wedding of King Alfonso V and his cousin Princess Isabella of Coimbra were married on 15 August 1441, when they were both still children – aged nine and ten, respectively.
+The castle of Óbidos was remodeled during King Dinis I’s reign, strengthening its limestone and marble structure.
+King Fernando added the keep in the 14th century, and by then, the settlement expanded beyond the castle gates.
+The ornate Church of Santa Maria was the site of the wedding of King Alfonso V and Princess Isabella of Coimbra on 15 August 1441, when they were children aged nine and ten.

 Lifestyle in Óbidos